 Start with a Smart Foundation

-For a coordinated look, keep most of your furniture simple and uniform and rely on accents to fully form your room’s color and personality.
-You don’t have to shy away from a statement piece, but be careful not to overdo it or you could end up with a confusing and cluttered space.
+For a coordinated look, keep most of your furniture simple and uniform and rely on accents, liketo fully form your room’s color and personality.
+You don’t have to shy away from a statement piece, such as a brightly colored outdoor rug, but be careful not to overdo it.
+You don’t want to end up with a confusing and cluttered space.

 Define Your Space

 To make sure that you and your guests can truly get comfortable in your outdoor living room, arrange furniture to create a wide variety of functional spaces.
-For example, you can maximize a previously forgotten corner by adding a bistro set or dining table and use a coordinating sectional to create a separate seating section for lounging and conversation.
+For example, you can maximize a previously forgotten corner by adding a bistro set or.
+Adding a coordinating sectional creates a separate area for lounging and conversation.

 Light It Up

 Why waste those sweet summer nights by moving back indoors after dusk?
 There are plenty of ways to create an outdoor living room that doesn’t have to shut down at sundown.
 A fire pit can act as a centerpiece and provide extra light to your room (and some extra warmth during the cooler months).
-String lights, lanterns, and outdoor fixtures can add personality and keep your evenings bright, too.
+Be sure each section you create has its own lighting source.around the pergola, lanterns near the seating space, and above the dining table can add personality and keep your evenings bright, too.

 Create Focus and Purpose